 - Too Much Daytime Sleep – This is probably the easiest scheduling problem to solve.
 If your baby is older than 6 months old and napping longer than 2 1/2 to 3 hours during the day, we typically need to reduce the amount of daytime sleep.
 Note: You don’t have to reduce it if there isn’t insomnia.
 This is only if it’s causing an issue at night.
 When your baby is sleeping too much during the day, they might not be sleepy enough at night to stay asleep.
 They might fall asleep fine at bedtime (or not), but they simply can’t stay asleep.

-- Too Long In Bed Problem – Similar to bedtime being too early, another issue is what Dr. Ferber calls the “Too Long In Bed Problem.”
+- Too Long In Bed – Similar to bedtime being too early, another issue is what Dr. Ferber calls the “Too Long In Bed Problem.”
 Essentially, you have your baby in bed for more hours than they are capable of sleeping.
 If this is the case, you need to try to have your baby in bed for just the right amount of hours.
-The worst thing you can do in a case like this is let your baby “sleep in!”
 The amount of sleep in a 24-hour period will stay relatively constant.
-If your baby needs 13 hours of sleep a day, naps for 3 hours, and is in bed for 12 hours, they will likely be awake for two hours in that 12-hour period whether it’s at the beginning, the end (early waking), or in the middle (split nights.)
-To fix this issue, “squeeze” the sleep together by setting an appropriate schedule with only the number of hours of sleep your baby needs.
+If your baby needs 13 hours of sleep a day, naps for 3 hours, and is in bed for 12 hours, they will likely be awake for two hours in that 12-hour period.
+This might be at the beginning, the end (early waking), or in the middle (split nights.)
+To fix this issue, “squeeze” the sleep together by setting an appropriate schedule with the right number of hours for your baby.

 - Overtiredness – Overtiredness can be terrible for your baby’s sleep but usually, it causes frequent night-waking, not insomnia.
 In some cases, though, it can cause insomnia.
 Our bodies release hormones (cortisol) to fight fatigue and give us a “second wind.”
 If we go to bed overtired, we might wake up restless and unable to sleep.
 In my experience, babies who have insomnia due to this reason are fussier at night than for the above reasons.
 They are quite miserably tired.

 As I mentioned, insomnia is one of the most challenging sleep problems we face as parents and as sleep consultants.
 Although it should feel simple to put your baby to sleep when they’re tired, there is a bit of an art form to it.
-When we work directly with families, we typically keep a sleep log while fine-tuning the schedule so we can accurately see the primary cause of insomnia.
+When we work directly with families, we typically keep a sleep log while fine-tuning the schedule.
+This allows us to accurately see the primary cause of insomnia.
 If you try to solve the wrong problem, you can make sleep even worse!
 Give a few things a try for 2-3 days and then make more adjustments.
 If you get stuck, feel free to reach out to us!

 You May Also Be Interested In…